(a FLIB er sept)

 • Endophthalmitis/retinal detachment: Intravitreous injections are associated with endophthalmitis, retinal detachments, retinal tear, retinal pigment epithelium tear, and cataract, including traumatic cataract.
 Use proper aseptic injection techniques.
 Instruct patients to report any signs of infection (eg, eye pain or redness, photophobia, blurred vision) immediately; manage appropriately.

 • Increased intraocular pressure: Following intravitreal injection, intraocular pressure may increase (acute).
 Onset is seen within 60 minutes.
-Sustained increases in intraocular pressure have also been reported (with repeated intravitreal VEGF inhibitors).
+Sustained increases in intraocular pressure have also been reported (with repeated dosing of intravitreal VEGF inhibitors).
 Monitor intraocular pressure and optic nerve head perfusion.

 • Thromboembolic events: Risk of thromboembolic events (eg, nonfatal stroke/MI, vascular death) may be increased following intravitreal administration of VEGF inhibitors, including aflibercept.